lukatales/rejuvwalkthrough/chapter 5/route4.md

 Those are all the kids we can get right now.
 Go back to Akuwa Town.

 {: .warning }
 > This is your last chance to do anything on Floria Island.
 We will not be coming back for a long time, so make sure that you have any items, Pokémon, and that you've done the quests you want to do.
-The Goldenleaf Forest Gyarados boss will be locked out once you talk to Aelita.
+The Rift Gyarados boss will be locked out once you talk to Aelita.
 I would also recommend making sure you have a ghost Pokémon that has/can learn Curse in your PC box.

 Return to the aquarium and walk all the way to the back and left.
 Talk to Aelita.